IpaliboWhyte/FlatUIColorConverter/README.md

 FlatUIColorConverter
 ====================

- A hex code Converter to UIColor for iOS &amp; Swift
+ A cool quick hex code Converter to UIColor for iOS &amp; Swift &amp; Rgb